6cox9/6cox9.github.io/about.md

 I aim to merge my skills in **Python**, **HTML**, and **CSS** with legal insight to create web solutions that are **innovative**, **compliant**, and **future-proof**.
 My goal is to build applications that are not only functional but also ethically and legally sound.

-**Let's connect** if you’re looking for a developer with a unique blend of tech and legal expertise, or if you're interested in collaborating on projects that sit at the intersection of **web development** and **law**.
+**Let's connect** if you’re seeking a developer with a unique blend of technical and legal expertise, or if you’re interested in collaborating on projects that sit at the intersection of **web development** and **law**.